wordbit/wordbit/content/posts/beware-the-ides-of-march.md

 A growing group of tech pioneers, including Elon Musk and Steve Wozniak, are calling for just that.
 They have [signed an open letter](https://futureoflife.org/open-letter/pause-giant-ai-experiments/) saying the AI race is dangerous, and we need to pump the brakes before the human race gets hurt.

-Did the greedy fortune hunters of the 18th-century Gold Rush heed warnings not to undertake the dangerous route to California where they would almost certainly die of starvation or cholera on the treacherous Oregon Trail?
+But, did the greedy fortune hunters of the 18th-century Gold Rush heed warnings not to undertake the dangerous route to California where they would almost certainly die of starvation or cholera on the treacherous Oregon Trail?
 No, of course not - the allure was too great.
-I'm sure this strongly-worded online petition will have the same affect.
+I'm sure this strongly-worded online petition will have even less impact.

 However, a decade from now, when we're using the unbridled, creative power of generative AI with glee (Hey VideoGPT, make me a movie starring Sean Connery killing Nazis in an X-wing!), the student will surpass the master.
 The machine will become smarter than us, much faster than we thought possible, bringing the fun and games to a grinding halt.
 Then we'll all be asking the question Tim Urban posed at the start of the 21st century: